How Much Compensation For A Death Caused By Dangerous Driving Car Crash?

-In an event that your case is unsuccessful; you do not pay us anything.
-Therefore, we take all the risk on your behalf, while you are going through this harrowing time.
+If your case is unsuccessful; you do not pay us anything.
+Therefore, we take all the risk on your behalf while you are going through this harrowing time.

-This arrangement is beneficial, especially for those who have a valid case but may not have the funds to pay the needed legal fees for solicitors to pursue their cases.
+This arrangement is beneficial, especially for those who have a valid case but may not have the funds to pay the needed legal fees for solicitors to pursue their car crash claims.
 However, if you are in this category of people, you can always take advantage of the No Win No Fee arrangement and get your desired compensation.